AssignmentsEval/JhonydePaula22_json-diff-api/README.md

 5. Swagger Code Gen - The API first strategy is being used a lot among the developers, and it avoids having to create tons of code.
 6. Comments - I think that a well-written code must not have comments unless it is not that simple to explain.
 It must be understandable by itself.
 With that in mind, I did not add too many comments over the code while coding this assignment, except by the JavaDoc comments.
 7. Swagger - There is no need for further explanation.
-8. Exclusions on coverage - I have excluded the JsonDiffApiApplication, Auto Generated Models (Simple POJOs) and all the Constants files from Jacoco coverage, since those classes are not meant to be tested.
+8. Exclusions on coverage - I have excluded the JsonDiffApiApplication, Auto-Generated Models (Simple POJOs), and all the Constants files from Jacoco coverage, since those classes are not meant to be tested.
 Anyway, JsonDiffApiApplication is tested when we set up the Spring Boot context while running the integration tests.

 #### Improvement Suggestions